skylight-hq/skylight.digital/_service_areas/ditap.md

         <div class="text-grid row">
           <div class="col-12 col-lg-4">
             <h3>Learn to lead</h3>
-            <p>Understand how modern approaches to delivering technology -- from agile to cloud computing -- have changed the way your agency needs to acquire products and services.
+            <p>Understand how modern approaches to delivering technology—from agile to cloud computing—have changed the way your agency needs to acquire products and services.
 Learn how to prepare your agency, and win stakeholder support, for digital acquisition methods.</p>
           </div>
           <div class="col-12 col-lg-4">
             <h3>Achieve Mastery</h3>